Low-Sodium Homemade Ranch Seasoning Mix

-This simple Homemade Ranch Seasoning Mix can completely replace the ranch seasoning mix packets you buy at the store.
+This simple Homemade Ranch Seasoning Mix can completely replace the ranch seasoning mix packets you buy at the store!
+All you need is a few minutes and a handful of ingredients.

-They are insanely expensive.
+Store-bought Ranch seasoning mixes are insanely expensive.
 Am I right?!
-Not to mention the weird unknown ingredients so this version is a fantastic alternative!
+Not to mention, they contain endless weird, unknown ingredients.
+So, this homemade Ranch seasoning mix is a fantastic, better-for-you alternative!

-I usually double the recipe and keep a jar of it in my pantry.
+I usually double the recipe and keep a jar of it in my pantry for quick, flavorful meals throughout the week.

-I tend to use a lot of seasoning mixes in my crock pot recipes like The One and Only Crock Pot Chicken and Crock Pot Salsa Verde Shredded Beef .
+I tend to use a lot of seasoning mixes in my crock pot recipes.
+The One and Only Crock Pot Chicken and Crock Pot Salsa Verde Shredded Beef are two of my favorite ways to use this blend.

-There is nothing worse than a bland protein so this spice mix really adds some dimension and flavor!
+Nothing is worse than a bland protein source!
+Luckily, this spice mix is an easy way to add dimension and flavor!
+Promise, you won’t regret using it.

-Most of us are super busy and tend to not want to take the time to make a lot of our foods and condiments from scratch, but I believe this Homemade Ranch Seasoning is worth it.
+Most of us are super busy and tend to not want to take the time to make a lot of our foods and condiments from scratch.
+But I believe this Homemade Ranch Seasoning is worth it.
+Plus, it requires only a few minutes of prep time to whip up.

 - dried parsley flakes